Loki-Astari/ThorsSerializer/src/Serialize/READEME.md

 Standard Formats: Currently supported are Json/Yaml

-It is designed so that no intermediate format it used; the data is read directly from the object and placed on the stream, conversely the data is read directly from the stream into C++ objects.
-Note because C++ container con only hold fully formed objects the data is read into temporary object then inserted (moved if possible otherwise copied) into the container.
+It is designed so that no intermediate format it used; data is read directly from the object and placed on the stream, conversely data is read directly from the stream into C++ objects.
+Note because C++ container con only hold fully formed objects, data is read into temporary object then inserted (moved if possible otherwise copied) into the container.

 User defined classes require no additional code to be serialized, only a simple declaration that defines what member need to be serialized.
 The appropriate declarations for the standard containers has already been provided.